Using the AWS-CLI to set instance

 OH!
 After I detach the volume, the volume immediately was terminated… I would try to create another one with file system in OmniOS.

 Wait…I don’n know what happen.
-The volume state change from terminated
+The volume state change from terminated to running.
+Never mind, keep test.

 Check the state of this volume.